yossigi/compress_roas/README.md

  - Pytrie
  - netaddr

-To compress a data-set, you can use one of these two format-formats of input:
+To compress a data-set, you can use one of these two formats of input:

 ## Format 1:
 ```shell